-Note: See "Combustion Air" section on page 10.
+Note: See "Combustion Air" section on page 8.

-- 1. Position stove and floor protection with hole for combustion air in accordance with the clearances as stated on the label and in Figure #1. - 2.
+- 1. Position stove and floor protection with the clearances as stated on the label or as in Figure #1a and 1b, page 4 & 5. - 2.
 Mark the position for the hole in the ceiling and roof by using a string and plumb-bob. - 3.
-Check that the intended location will not interfere with floor joists, ceiling joists or rafters before proceeding further. - 4.
-Cut a hole in the ceiling and roof to suit the chimney system and frame in the sides.
+Check that the intended location will not interfere with floor joists, ceiling joists or rafters before proceeding further. - Cut a hole in the ceiling and roof to suit the chimney system and frame in the sides.
 The chimney support is mounted to the framing. - 5.
-Assemble chimney sections so the finished length is resting on the support and protruding through the roof.
+Assemble chimney sections (twist locks) so the finished length is resting on support and protruding through the roof.
 Avoid having joints between ceiling and roof.
 Install radiation shield.
 Assemble flashing and storm collar and be sure to maintain the vapour barrier at this point.
-(Seal securely.)
-Attach rain cap and check flashing for leaks. - 6.
+(Seal securely) Attach rain cap and check flashing for leaks. - 6.
 Install connector as per manufacturer's instructions. - 7.
 Attach stove to flooring using two 1/4" x 2" or longer lag screws.